belsebubben/short-position-parser/README.md

 short positions above 0.5% of company have to be reported in sweden to finansinspektionen (fi.se) so information is public.
 However many holders have positions and it can be a bit daunting to get a good picture of the totals and how institutions are positioning themselves

 ## requirements
 a unix system
-requirements python3
+python3
 xlrd==1.0.0
 xlwt==1.2.0

 ## usage example
 ### part of the company name like (skf or volv should be enough)
 short-position-parser atlas
 Retreiving:  http://www.fi.se/contentassets/71a61417bb4c49c0a4a3a2582ea8af6c/korta_positioner_2017-06-01.xlsx
 could not convert string to float:  ; ;;;
 'Holding' ; ;;;